kiart-tantasi/crm-go/README.md

 # About

-CRM platform written in Go
+CRM platform written in Go.
+This repo contains REST-API server and there will be CLI-client and web-client soon.

 # How to run